 Capturing Ethnicity Data

-Business in the Community’s (BITC) Race at Work Charter has five calls to action.
+Business in the Community’s (BITC) Race at Work Charter has five calls to action*.
 These three factsheets support action two: Capture ethnicity data and publicise progress.
 Capturing ethnicity data is important to establishing a baseline and measuring progress.
-It is also a crucial step towards an organisation being able to report on ethnicity pay.
+It is also a crucial step towards an organisation being able to report on its ethnicity pay gap.

 This document lists ten reasons for capturing ethnicity data that you can use to make the case for action within your organisation.